larsjuvik/hasher/README.md

   <img src="docs/res/Application_Screenshot.png" />
 </p>

-## Todo
+## Remaining work

 This application is not done yet, and there is several things that needs implementation.

 1. More test-cases of the hashing computations, and more testing of the application itself.
 2. Make the "Copy" and "Verify" buttons nicer.
 Right now their color scheme is a bit confusing.
 3. Add an app logo, s.t. it shows a different logo than the purple ".NET" in the dock.
-4. CI/CD pipeline
+4. CI/CD pipeline.
+5. Testing on Windows.
+Has only been tested on macOS so far.
-5. (Nice to have) Animation when progressbar shows / verify field shows
+6. (Nice to have) Fade-animation when progressbar shows / verify field shows.